Why I Created AwareFlow

 But they're not invisible to everyone.

-For partners and family members — especially those with misophonia (a neurological sensitivity to specific sounds) — these small sounds can become a source of real distress.
+For partners and family members — especially those with misophonia (a strong sensitivity to specific sounds that can cause real distress) — these small sounds can become a source of real distress.
 The person with the habit doesn't know they're doing it.
 The person who hears it can't stop noticing.
 And every time it gets pointed out, both people feel worse.

 There are apps for the person with misophonia — white noise, coping tools, sound masking.
 But there was nothing for the person on the other side.
 Nothing that said: "I'll help you notice, privately, before it becomes a conversation."